Making homelessness everyone's business Sharing stories from the front line

 I have been working in homelessness services in Adur and Worthing for two years now and I have been very impressed the way the community continues support our most vulnerable.

 If you are concerned for a rough sleeper and wish to alert this to Adur & Worthing Councils I encourage you to report this via the Streetlink app.
 Streetlink was developed to allow the public to support the connection between the individual and frontline services.
-Myself and the Outreach team monitor the app daily and aim to respond as soon as possible.
+The Outreach Team and I monitor the app daily and aim to respond as soon as possible.

 Due to the ever changing nature of rough sleeping, our responses may include: linking in new rough sleepers to homeless services, welfare checks and attempting to minimise anti-social behaviour within the local community.
 All of this work takes time and there is no simple solution to homelessness.
 It is only through the collaboration between support services and the local community can we create a more inclusive society.